 Note that racking up too many DMV points in the state of Colorado can cause the DMV to suspend the person’s license for a 6-month to a 12-month period.
 For instance, under this point system, adult drivers 21 and older automatically lose their driving privileges if they pick up 12 DMV points in 12 consecutive months.
 (It may be possible to eliminate some number of points from the driving record by doing traffic school.)
 2

-Also note that commercial drivers face a 60-day license suspension of their CDL if they commit two “serious” traffic violations in a commercial vehicle in a 3-year period.
+Also, note that commercial drivers face a 60-day license suspension of their CDL if they commit two “serious” traffic violations in a commercial vehicle in a 3-year period.
 Speeding 15 mph or higher counts as a serious violation.3

 See our related articles on speed contests (CRS 42-4-1105), careless driving (CRS 42-4-1402), and reckless driving (CRS 42-4-1401).

-2. How do I fight speeding tickets under CRS 42-4-1101?
+2. How do I fight a ticket for CRS 42-4-1101?

 Four defense strategies to fight charges of alleged speeding violations include arguing that: